dinara-urazova/calendar-builder/README.md

-Calendar builder project (can be customized for different aims).
+Calendar builder project which renders Buddhist holidays for 2025 year (it can still be customized for different aims).

 # Install project